-For information on Brexit as a Northern Ireland business, please visit the nidirect website and sign up to update alerts (link opens in new window).
+For information on Brexit as a Northern Ireland business, go to nidirect website and sign up to update alerts (link opens in new window).
 Specific queries can be directed to the DAERA (link opens in new window).

-In addition to the inspection of third country imports, we are now responsible (together with DAERA) for the carrying out of documentary, identity and physical checks on the movement of food from the UK into Northern Ireland, to make sure it meets EU safeguards.
+As well the inspection of third country imports, we are responsible (together with DAERA) for the carrying out of documentary, identity and physical checks on the movement of food from the UK into Northern Ireland, to make sure it meets EU safeguards.
 This has led to a major expansion of our capabilities in Belfast, including premises and staff.

 To ensure the efficient flow of goods, the correct steps must be followed when importing foods into Northern Ireland.
 Please follow the guidance given in the compliance protocol (link opens in a new window).